Wills, Trusts & Probate

 Frequently Asked Questions About Medicaid Planning in Nice

-How does the Medicaid look-back period affect planning?
+How does the Medicaid look-back period affect eligibility?